-- 1. Seminar Attendance is compulsory.
-Students must be on time for class.
-Each student is required to have their own copies of the seminar materials.
+Each student is required to have their own copies of seminar materials.
 Failing to do so will result in considering the student absent for the given seminar session.
-In addition, each student is required to fill in the seminar handouts (available on UPJS OneDrive/MS Teams) BEFORE each seminar and bring them to class.
-If a student is unable to answer the questions from the handout, they will be considered absent for the given seminar session. - 2.
-Active participation in the seminars.
-Students are required to do their best with respect to active participation in seminar sessions.
+In addition, each student is required to fill in the seminar handouts (available via MS Teams) BEFORE each seminar and bring them to class.
+If a student is unable to answer the questions from the handout, they will be considered absent for the given seminar session.

+- 2. Active participation in seminars: Students are required to do their best with respect to active participation in seminar sessions.
 Students are expected to have read the seminar texts and participate in in-class discussions.
 Active participation will amount to 15% of the continuous assessment. - 3.
-Credit tests: Students will be asked to take two credit tests in Week 8 and 13.
-The credit test will amount to 100% of the continuous assessment.
+Credit tests: Students will be asked to sit two credit tests (Week 7 and Week 13).
+The credit tests will amount to 85% of the continuous assessment (Credit test 1: 35%, Credit test 2: 50%).